Mission Statement & Facts

 Operation Gratitude is proud to employ Veterans to fulfill key management functions.

 All contents of Operation Gratitude packages are donated by individuals and groups through collection drives, or by companies that donate their own products.
 In-kind donations of products and services averages $10-12 Million/year.
-Our cash budget for 2015, to ship up to 180,000 packages, is $2.6 Million.
+Our cash budget for 2015, to ship up to 180,000 packages, was $2.6 Million.
 Our overall cost to assemble and ship each package is $15; the donated contents of each package are worth $75-$100.

 Tax Returns, Audited Financial Statements and the Annual Report are available online at www.guidestar.org or by clicking on the Download links above.
 To read reviews of Operation Gratitude, click: http://greatnonprofits.org/reviews/operation-gratitude-inc/